konstantin-evo/linkedin-skill-assessments-quizzes/rest-api-quiz.md

 Individual resources are identified in requests using URIs as resource identifiers.
 The resources themselves are conceptually separate from the representations that are returned to the client.

-For example, the server doesn’t send its database, but rather, some HTML, XML or JSON that represents some database records expressed.
+For example, the server doesn't send its database, but rather, some HTML, XML or JSON that represents some database records expressed.

 ##### 2. Actions on Resources Through Representations